Global Market Comments

 1) The China Trade War Escalates – Every day economic advisor Larry Kudlow tells us that the trade talks are progressing nicely, and every day the administration pulls the rug out from under him with new sanctions.
 The last chance to avoid the next recession is upon us.
 A trade deal is the rational thing to do.
 Oops!
 There’s that “rational” word again.

+3) The Fed Raises Interest Rates– This has been the world’s greatest guessing game for the past three years.
+Jay Powell has just promised NOT to raise interest rates for three years, so an increase would be completely out of the blue and have an outsize impact.
 The Fed lives in perpetual fear of the American economy going into the next recession with interest rates near zero!
 That would leave them powerless to do anything to engineer a revival.

-4) Another Geopolitical Crisis – You could always get a surprise on the international front.
-But the lesson of this bull market is that traders and investors could care less about North Korea, ISIS, Al Qaida, Afghanistan, Iraq, Syria, Russia, Ukraine, or the Chinese expansion in the South China Sea.
+3) Another Geopolitical Crisis – You could always get a surprise on the international front.
+But the lesson of this bull market is that traders and investors could care less about North Korea, ISIS, Al Qaida, Afghanistan, Iraq, Syria, Russia, the Ukraine, or the Chinese expansion in the South China Sea.

 Every one of these black swans has been a buying opportunity of the first order, and they will continue to be so.
 At the end of the day, terrorists don’t impact American corporate earnings, nor do they own stocks.